 - -Kiwi Strawberries Cucumber

-Baby leafy greens are the perfect addition to a leafy-green infused water.
+Use baby spinach or baby kale in leafy-green infused water.
 The baby type is important because the leaves are not as bitter as adult leaves.
 The best leafy greens for infused water are kale, chard and spinach.

 Try leafy green infused water, you won’t be disappointed.